 Grades for third through eighth grade will be indicative of each student's academic achievement and will be reported each grading period as both a percentage and the letter-grade equivalent.
 Issues such as behavior or attitude will not be considered in deriving academic grades.
-Grades may include daily work, daily tests, weekly and unit tests, assigned reports and papers, recitation and homework.
+Grades may include daily work, daily tests, weekly and unit tests, assigned reports and papers, recitation, and homework.
 Kindergarten -5th grade students will have a minimum of nine grades per subject each nine-week grading period.
 Sixth through eighth grade students will have a minimum of 600 points per subject each nine-week period.
-The semester grade for each course will be a numerical average of the two nine week grades.
+The semester grade for each course will be a numerical average of the two nine-week grades.
 The yearly grade will be a numerical average of the two semester grades.

 Teachers and other personnel involved in pupil evaluation will employ professional, meaningful practices compatible with current authentic techniques.
-Student's papers and tests results are to be shared with parents and filed for future reference.
+Student's papers and test results are to be shared with parents and filed for future reference.
 Extra tutoring will be provided by the classroom paraprofessional when a student's work reflects the need.
 Copies of student papers will be sent home on a weekly basis unless a written notice is sent home.
 The values assigned to the letter grades used on all graded work and report cards are as follows:

 Grade Percentage

-Α 100 - 93
+Α 100 - 90

-В 92 - 85
+В 89 - 80

-С 84 - 75
+C 79 - 70

-D 74 - 67
+D 69 - 60

-F 66 - 0
+F 59 - 0